jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab2_Addition.md

     // In this case, we use arithmetic addition to determine the sum and carry.
     // The arithmetic addition of 'a', 'b', and 'cin' results in a 2-bit number.
     // The least significant bit of this result is used as the sum ('s'),
-    // and the most significant bit is used as the carry-out ('count').
+    // and the most significant bit is used as the carry-out ('cout').
     // This is a compact way to express the functionality of a full adder without explicitly
     // detailing the logic operations usually seen in a full adder. assign {cout, s} = a + b + cin; // Concatenation of carry and sum, {carry, sum} = a + b + cin